 Residents Maintain Autonomy

-This is a measure of the percentage of long-term patients that required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and eating.
-Some experts believe that this is a measure of a patient's well-being.
+Measures the percentage of long-term stay residents who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and bathing.
+Many believe this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile